-He regularly advises clients on all aspects of takeover and securities law and represents clients in proceedings before the SIX Swiss Exchange (SIX) and the Swiss Takeover Board.
+He regularly advises clients on all aspects of takeover and securities law and represents clients in proceedings before SIX and the Swiss Takeover Board.
 He is a recognised representative for listings on SIX and was a member of the SIX expert committee for the most recent general revision of the SIX Listing Rules.